UniPD-DII-ETCOMP/DenseMatrixMarket/src/peec1D/README.md

 This directory contains a PEEC code, based on stick elements, for the solution of full-wave electromagnetic problems.

+An optimized, paralle, fortran90 version of this code has been used in

 In this code, the PEEC system of equations is assembled in its reduced form where currents only are considered as unknowns:

 [R+1j*w*L+(1/(1j*w*)A^T*P*A)j=e

-see [1] for more details and consider citing it.
+see the above references for more details and consider citing it.

 In this code only conductive media modeled by thin 1D (a.k.a "stick") elements are considered.